-The high number of renewable energy projects being run in 2021, especially in wind power, is creating more and more green jobs across the country, transforming it into a world leader in the renewable energy industry.
+The high number of renewable energy projects being run in 2021, especially in wind power, is creating more and more green jobs across the country.
+Australia could be transformed into a world leader in the renewable energy industry.

 The wind sector had its best year in 2019 as 837MW of new capacity was installed across eight new wind farms.

 Wind is one of the fastest-growing sources of energy in the world.